yosi-dediashvili/SubiT/design/providers.md

 The manager's will expose the perform_request method that will use python's urrlib2 module internally, and will return the content return from the request un-encoded.
 This means that the method will serve both for returning html pages and also for file content (when downloading subtitles for instance).
+Also, if specified, the function will return a dictionary of response headers to the caller along with the content.
+If no response headers are requested from the caller, the function returns the content as-is, otherwise, the return value is a tuple of (content, response_headers).
+If a requested response header is missing from the response, it's silently ignored.

 In order to allow only a single session against some server, the manager will use a mutex that will get locked when `perform_request()` is called.
 Each